 1. Length of ownership

-How long have you owned the proper rty?
-49 yrs
+How long have you owned the property?

 2. Council tax

-Which Council Tax band is your propo erty in?
-G
+Which Council Tax band is your property in?

 3. Parking

-What are the arrangements for parking (Please tick all that apply) Garage ng at your property?
+What are the arrangements for parking at your property?

+(Please tick all that apply)

+• Garage

-Allocated parking space No
+Allocated parking space

-Driveway Yes
+• Driveway

-Shared parking No
+Shared parking

-On street Yes
+On street

-Resident permit No
+Resident permit

-Metered Parking No
+Metered Parking

 Other (please specify):

 4. Conservation area

-Is your property in a designated Conspecial architectural or historical into which it is desirable to preserve or en erest, the character or appear a of No rance of
+Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?